pan-dora/apix-image-services/README.md

 These modules extend the behavior of Fedora resources.
 Specifically, they connect Fedora Resources to specific services by making available a REST-based HTTP interface.

-* `acrepo-fits-rest`: This service will return FITS information associated with a Fedora Binary, in XML format
+* `acrepo-exts-fits`: This service will return FITS information associated with a Fedora Binary, in XML format
 * `acrepo-exts-jsonld`: This module exposes an HTTP endpoint for creating compact JSON-LD documents from a fedora repository using a pluggable context document
 * `acrepo-image-service`: An image manipulation service
 * `acrepo-xml-metadata`: This service translates Fedora RDF documents into MODS/XML or DC/XML